Vermunds/SkyrimSE-Mods/README.md

 - [CommonLibSSE](https://github.com/Vermunds/CommonLibSSE) (fork of [powerof3](https://github.com/powerof3/CommonLibSSE))

-**Note:** These mods currently only intended for use with Skyrim Anniversary Edition only (1.6.640 or newer) and they are not compatible with Special Edition.
-For older versions, refer to older commits in the respective mod repository.
+**Note:** These mods currently only intended for use with the latest version of Skyrim Anniversary Edition (1.6.1170 for Steam or 1.6.1179 for GOG) and they are not compatible with older versions.

 ## Build Instructions

 ### Prerequisites

-- CMake (minimum version 3.21)
+- CMake
-- Visual Studio (Windows)
+- Visual Studio
-- Skyrim Anniversary Edition (1.6.640 or newer)
 - [vcpkg](https://github.com/microsoft/vcpkg) for managing dependencies

 ### Building